Trip Circuit Supervision Relay Wiring Diagram

 • Loss of auxiliary voltage supply

-• Circuit breakage or open connections
+• Circuit breakage or open connections in the path of tripping coil.

 • Trip coil failures